Dog crate training and why it is important

 Many people think this is true, as they would certainly not want to be locked in a crate (note that dog crate and dog cage are the same thing) for any length of time themselves.
 Well, this is not the case for dogs who are ‘den’ animals.
 Just look at where they want to spend most of their sleep and relaxation time – under the table, tucked in the corner of a room.
 In the wild, wolves and wild dogs are known to burrow holes to sleep in.

 Hopefully you are getting the picture, basically dogs like to feel safe and secure when sleeping and have somewhere they can be alone.
-A dog crate is able to provide this safe haven.
+A large dog crate is able to provide this safe haven.

 Why use a dog crate / cage anyway?